Code of Conduct at SfN Events

 - SfN will stress this value through SfN-organized events and trainings, global partnerships, and other activities, and include a statement of expectations in materials associated with SfN-organized events, including the annual meeting.

 - SfN believes home institutions and employers of our event attendees, including research institutions, companies, and other organizations, are best equipped to investigate allegations or violations by their faculty members, trainees, employees or affiliated individuals, and to evaluate and determine appropriate actions consistent with their employment and academic obligations.

-- In the event of an allegation of sexual harassment at a SfN-organized event, SfN will document and refer allegations to an attendee’s organization for its review and sole determination regarding possible actions.
+- In the event of an allegation of harassment at a SfN-organized event, SfN will document and refer allegations to an attendee’s organization for its review and sole determination regarding possible actions.
 To the extent possible, documentation will be held in confidence by SfN’s executive staff and legal counsel.

 - As appropriate, SfN staff will help event participants contact convention center/hotel venue security, health services, or local law enforcement, to help them feel safe during SfN-organized events.
-An online resource center supported by the Office on Violence Against Women—ChangingOurCampus.org—will be widely communicated for information and resources on how to respond to and prevent sexual assault and for local support in annual meeting cities.
+An online resource center supported by the Office on Violence Against Women—ChangingOurCampus.org—will be widely communicated for information and resources on how to respond to and prevent harassment and assault and for local support in annual meeting cities.